cagix/pandoc-thesis/README.md

 always on a new (right) page, i.e. this may produce an empty left page at the end of a chapter.

-**Note**: *When switching between templates, please make sure to `make clean` first!
-Failing to do so may lead to strange behaviour or even to weird errors.*
+> [!WARNING] When switching between templates, please make sure to `make clean` first!
+> Failing to do so may lead to strange behaviour or even to weird errors.

 ## Preview